openkraken/website/docs/guide/advanced/handle-navigation.en-US.md

 # Handling page jumps

-In many businesses, there will be scenes where the page jumps, that is, the user clicks a place on the page to trigger the page jump.
+In many businesses, there will be scenes where the page jumps, that is, the user clicks on a place on the page to trigger the page jump.

 On the browser, the page jump is achieved by the browser by jumping to a new Tab page, or directly refreshing the current page.
 On the client, the page will first perform a client switching animation, and then jump to a new page.